ShawnMcCool/PHPStorm-SpacePeacock/README.md

 `ctrl + n` new thing dialog

 `ctrl + shift + F` reformat code

+`ctrl + d` select word at cursor, or if a word is selected the select the next occurrence of the word (multiple-cursors)

 There are others, as I think of them, I'll add them here.